state-adapt/state-adapt/apps/docs/src/app/concepts/stores.md

 ## `watch`

-[`watch`](/concepts/stores#watch) is a method on `AdaptCommon` that returns a store that does not chain off of sources.
+[`watch`](/concepts/stores#watch) is a method on `Adapt` that returns a store that does not chain off of sources.
 It takes 2 arguments: The [path](/concepts/stores#state-paths) of the state you are interested in, and the adapter containing the selectors you want to use:

 ```typescript
 import { watch } from '@state-adapt/angular';